When is the Spurs stadium due to open? Building reveals what we know about the Tottenham stadium delay

 Who’s to blame for the delay?

-Building understands that around 12,000 fire alarms are having to be checked with 2,000 workers still on site.
+Building understands that around 12,000 fire alarms had to be checked.

 How the delay has unfolded

 3 April 2019: Finishing touches continue at the stadium as it hosts its first official game.
 The club opens it doors to reporters, showing off features which include a hanging nightclub space and an entire brewery.

 17 March 2019: After the completion of the FA Cup quarter final matches, Tottenham confirmed that its first game in its new stadium would be a Premier League match against Crystal Palace on Wednesday 3 April.

 12 March 2019: Uefa says a final decision on where Spurs will play its Champions League quarter final will be made after the draw has taken place on 15 March.